 Eyewear that meets ANSI Z87.1 requirements for droplet (splash) or dust protection will be marked with a code that begins with the letter "D".
 For example:

-- Eye protection that provides protection from droplets and splashes will be marked with “D3”
+- Eye protection that provides protection from droplets and splashes is marked with “D3”

-- Eye protection that provides dust protection will be labeled “D4”
+- Eye protection that provides dust protection is labeled “D4”

-- Eye protection that provides fine dust protection will be labeled “D5”
+- Eye protection that provides fine dust protection is labeled “D5”

 Optical Radiation Protection

 A lenses’ ability to protect against radiation is indicated by a letter designation, which is typically followed by a rating number.
 The markings are as follows: